tagyoureit/nodejs-poolController/README.md

 1. Node 6+ is supported.
 This app no longer supports Node 4.
 1. Update of modules.
 Make sure to run `npm i` or `npm upgrade` to get the latest.
 1. Decoupled serial port and processing of packets.
 Should help recovery upon packet errors.
+1. Implementation of #89.
+Expansion boards are now (better) supported by setting variables in your config.json.
+See the [config.json](#module_nodejs-poolController--config) section below.
 1. Fix for #95
 1. Fix for #99
 1. Fix for #100